tarikuamisganaw/Mimicking-Program-Aided-Language-Models-PAL-with-Prompt-Engineering/README.md

 Program-Aided Language Model (PAL) with Prompt Engineering for Neo4j Query Generation Task Overview

 This project explores the concept of Program-Aided Language Models (PAL) through prompt engineering.
 The objective is to guide a Language Model (LLM) to generate intermediate outputs that resemble a program or structured reasoning process.
-Additionally, user interaction is provided to "interfere" with these outputs and improve the final result.

 Objectives:

 Mimic PAL: Design a system that mimics PAL using prompt engineering techniques.

 Structured Reasoning: Guide an LLM (Hugging Face's distilgpt2) to generate intermediate reasoning steps and corresponding Python code that interacts with a Neo4j database.

-User Interference: Allow users to inspect, modify, and improve the generated Python code before execution.
-Final Execution: The system runs the modified Python code and returns query results in a flexible, JSON format.
+Final Execution: The system runs the Python code and returns query results in a flexible, JSON format.

 How This Project Achieves the PAL Challenge: